-- 1. All judges will comply with the Emergency Orders issued by the Supreme Court of Texas and Court of Criminal Appeals, including conducting in-person proceedings according to the guidance issued by the Office of Court Administration regarding social distancing, maximum group size, and other restrictions and precautions. - 2.
+- All judges will comply with the Emergency Orders issued by the Supreme Court of Texas and Court of Criminal Appeals, including conducting in-person proceedings according to the guidance issued by the Office of Court Administration regarding social distancing, maximum group size, and other restrictions and precautions. - 2.
 All judges will use all reasonable efforts to conduct proceedings remotely. - 3.
-The County Judge will maintain regular communication with the local health authority and District Judge and adjust this operating plan as necessary with conditions in the County. - 4.
-Judges will begin setting non-essential in-person proceedings no sooner than June 1, 2020.
+The local administrative district judge will maintain regular communication with the local health authority, county judge and justice courts of Oldham County and adjust this operating plan as necessary with conditions in the county. - 4.
+Judges will begin setting non-essential in-person proceedings no sooner than June 1, 2020